New Roads and Street Works Act 1991 and the Traffic Management Act (TMA) 2004

 The TMA imposes a network management duty on authorities to manage their networks to keep traffic moving.
 This duty includes the coordination of activities.
 It requires cooperation across the authority and with other affected authorities.

-This course examines the relevant aspects of the legislation and associated regulations, codes of practice and general guidance.
+This course examines the relevant aspects of the legislation and associated regulations, NRSWA codes of practice and general guidance.

 Aims & Objectives: